precice/precice.github.io/pages/docs/installation/installation-distribution.md

 preCICE distribution v2211.0 (publishing to DaRUS pending)

-This is the last release that works with preCICE v2.x and in the context of the [preCICE Workshop 2023](precice-workshop-2022.html).
+This is the last release that works with preCICE v2.x.

 It comprises the following components: